Mimi's Organic Eats » Recipes » Cookies

 This is another collab with my friend Hannah at Make It Dough.
 Hannah and I started collaborating a year ago and we put our heads together and work on a recipe together each month.
 It’s incredibly fun to collaborate with someone who’s as passionate about baking as you are.
 And it brings you guys amazing recipes!

 Hannah has inspired me to bake more with sourdough.
-I joke with her that I keep my sourdough starter in the fridge simply to use sourdough discard in recipes, haha!
 I love using sourdough discard in recipes as it eliminates food waste, which is something I’m very passionate about.
-Not only that, but it provides such an interesting flavor and it’s a great substitute for eggs!
+Not only that, but it provides such an interesting flavor and takes these classic cranberry orange biscotti that are everywhere this time of year and gives them a little something extra special with a unique taste and amazing texture!

 Ingredients

-- Sourdough Discard: You can use your sourdough discard straight from the fridge.
+- Sourdough Discard: You can use your sourdough discard straight from the fridge, you do not need active sourdough starter.
 If you don't have sourdough discard, you can still make this orange biscotti!
 Just mix together 28 grams water and 28 grams all purpose flour and use that in its place.

 - Dried Cranberries: I use organic dried cranberries.
 You don't want to use fresh here because they can have too much water.